XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 A considerable amount of the effort that went into the FUKAv2 solvers for the isolated objects (BH, NS) along with the BBH and BNS solvers built up to constructing this solver.
-The BHNS has the benefit of suffering from the sensitivity of introducing a NS to a binary setup along with the resolution issues inherant to BH ID.
+The BHNS has the benefit of suffering from the sensitivity of introducing a NS to a binary setup along with the resolution issues inherent to BH ID.
 It has presented quite a challenge even with a fairly abundant basis of literature on the topic, but, in the end, has become a work horse within my group.

 With that said, if you have taken the time to work through the BBH and BNS v2 solvers, using the BHNS solver will feel quite familiar.